Zurc/lasaldelavida/episodio5-learning.md

 ### 7 Sep 2019

+>  "we believe that people with passion can change the world for the better" Steve Jobs

 [The Weird Parts of JavaScript](https://www.youtube.com/watch?v=nn2fPWcCrKA&feature=push-fr&attr_tag=6-kliQ0l2ZG9pGDY%3A6)

 [5 JavaScript Books I Regret Not Reading as a Code Newbie](https://www.youtube.com/watch?v=nn2fPWcCrKA&feature=push-fr&attr_tag=6-kliQ0l2ZG9pGDY%3A6)